Latest social network features

 Daily updates via email or video

-If you’d like to receive updates on new social networking features, plus social media industry news, stats, resources via email every day, please join my email list (£5 per month) or for daily videos subscribe to Ask JP (£10 per month).
+If you’d like to receive updates on new social networking features, plus social media industry news, stats, resources with insights from one of the UK’s leading social media trainers via email every day, please join my email list.

 Social media training